laravel/docs/routing.md

 <a name="defining-rate-limiters"></a>
 ### Defining Rate Limiters

 Laravel includes powerful and customizable rate limiting services that you may utilize to restrict the amount of traffic for a given route or group of routes.
 To get started, you should define rate limiter configurations that meet your application's needs.
-Typically, this may be done in your application's `RouteServiceProvider`.
+Typically, this should be done within the `configureRateLimiting` method of your application's `App\Providers\RouteServiceProvider` class.

 Rate limiters are defined using the `RateLimiter` facade's `for` method.
-The `for` method accepts a rate limiter name and a Closure that returns the limit configuration that should apply to routes that are assigned this rate limiter:
+The `for` method accepts a rate limiter name and a closure that returns the limit configuration that should apply to routes that are assigned to the rate limiter.
+Limit configuration are instances of the `Illuminate\Cache\RateLimiting\Limit` class.
+This class contains helpful "builder" methods so that you can quickly define your limit.
+The rate limiter name may be any string you wish:

     use Illuminate\Cache\RateLimiting\Limit;
     use Illuminate\Support\Facades\RateLimiter;

+    /**
+     * Configure the rate limiters for the application.
+     *
+     * @return void
+     */
+    protected function configureRateLimiting()
+    {
         RateLimiter::for('global', function (Request $request) {
             return Limit::perMinute(1000);
         });
+    }

-If the incoming request exceeds the specified rate limit, a response with a 429 HTTP status code will be automatically returned by Laravel.
+If the incoming request exceeds the specified rate limit, a response with a 429 HTTP status code will automatically be returned by Laravel.
 If you would like to define your own response that should be returned by a rate limit, you may use the `response` method:

     RateLimiter::for('global', function (Request $request) {
         return Limit::perMinute(1000)->response(function () {